Gene Roberts, JD

 Gene was selected for inclusion in Super Lawyers—Rising Stars Edition in the area of business litigation and Avvo.com rates his legal background as “superb.”
 Gene is also a member of the College of the State Bar of Texas, an honorary society of lawyers who are among the best trained attorneys in Texas.
 He is authorized to practice law in all Texas state courts, the United States Court of Appeals for the Fifth Circuit and the United States District Courts for the Northern, Eastern, Western, and Southern Districts of Texas.

 The Association of Attorney Mediators identified Gene as a “New Master of Mediation.”
 Gene is a Past-Chair of the Dallas Bar Association’s Alternative Dispute Resolution Section (2012) after serving as its Secretary for three years.
 During his time as chair, the DBA Board of Directors recognized Gene with the Special Section Award.
 Gene served the Dallas Chapter of the Association for Conflict Resolution as a member of its Board of Directors, President-elect and President.
 He also served as a member of the Board of Directors for the Texas Association of Mediators, Co-Chair of the 2013 Annual Conference and is its President in 2014.
-He is also a Council Member of the State Bar of Texas’ Alternative Dispute Resolution Section (including as the course director for its annual continuing legal education course in 2016 and 2017) and is a past-Vice President for the Walker County Bar Association.
+He is also the current chair of the State Bar of Texas’ Alternative Dispute Resolution Section (including as the course director for its annual continuing legal education course in 2016 and 2017) and is a past-Vice President for the Walker County Bar Association.

 Gene served his church as an Elder, Sunday School teacher, and chair of the Strategic Planning Committee.
 He served on mission teams throughout Texas, Louisiana, and in the Agalta Valley of central Honduras.
 Gene is married with one son.